nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.
 2. Download the latest `teachersPet.jar` from https://github.com/AY2223S1-CS2103T-T09-4/tp/releases when made available.
 3. Copy the file to the folder you want to use as the *home folder* for your application.
 4. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+A GUI similar to the below should appear in a few seconds.
    Note how the app contains some sample data.

 ![UI introduction](images/UG-screenshots/UiIntro.png)